MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 Notably:

 - *Mavryk is trustless and decentralized*: A loan against assets held in a vault is issued, maintained, and repaid using transparent, trustless, and decentralized smart contracts running on a blockchain.
 - *Mavryk is inherently multi-asset*: Users can diversify the security of their loan by depositing multiple asset types into a single vault.
 - Supplying stablecoins to Mavryk’s lending pools *can generate passive income*.
 Users can leverage their positions, and practice *yield farming*.[^(1)]

 [^(1)]: [Yield farming](https://coinmarketcap.com/alexandria/article/what-is-yield-farming) corresponds to earning interest on a deposit like in a bank.

-Mavryk uses a [decentralized oracle](#satellites-governance-and-the-decentralized-oracle) to ensure that users' collateral remains free from centralized control and manipulation.
+Mavryk uses [decentralized oracles](#satellites-governance-and-the-decentralized-oracle) to ensure that users' collateral remains free from centralized control and manipulation.
 Following a model inspired by Proof of Stake’s innovative delegated governance models, Mavryk allows stakeholders to delegate their governance tokens (**MVK**s) to nodes called *Satellites*, who vote on governance proposals and sign price feeds on stakeholders' behalf.
-For doing this they earn rewards which are passed back (minus satellite fee) to the delegating stakeholders.[^(2)]
+For doing this they earn rewards which are passed back (minus a satellite fee) to the delegating stakeholders.[^(2)]

 [^(2)]: MVK is the governance token for Mavryk Finance.
 It is used to operate a Satellite, delegate voting power, and is the payment token that Satellites receive for signing price feeds.
 More on this [here](#mvk-and-smvk-doorman-module).